 Bouncer, The (Derek Hobbs, 2006) John Waters, Nunzio La Bianca; nightclub scenes shot in The Bog, Perth, WA

 Boundaries of the Heart (Lex Marinos, 1988) prod.
 Patric Juillet, wr.
 Peter Yeldham, music Sharon Calcraft, dp David Sanderson & Geoff Simpson, 99 min.; Wendy Hughes, John Hargreaves, Norman Kaye, Julie Nihill, Max Cullen, Michael Siberry, John Clayton; filmed in Coolgardie WA; stranded in a small WA township, a 40-year-old spinster struggles with her sexual frustrations; Patric Juillet is husband of Hughes, who gets ass. prod. credit; 99 min.

 Breath (Simon Baker, 2017) wr.
-Gerard Lee, Tim Winton (from his 2008 novel), Peter Duncan, Simon Baker, prod.
-Simon Baker, Jamie Hilton, Mark Johnson, dist.
+Gerard Lee, Tim Winton (from his 2008 novel, who narrates), Peter Duncan, Simon Baker, prod.
+Simon Baker, Jamie Hilton, Mark Johnson, dp Marden Dean, Rick Rifici, dist.
 Arclight, Palace; Simon Baker, Elizabeth Debicki, Richard Roxburgh, Rachael Blake, Samson Coulter, Ben Spence; surfing; WA

-Broken Contract (James Pentecost, 2015) wr.
+Broken Contract (James Pentecost, 2018) wr.
 James Pentecost, prod.
-Hayden Fortescue, Jag Pannu Productions; Christopher Morris, Esther Anderson; action comedy; WA
+Hayden Fortescue, Jag Pannu Productions; Christopher Morris, Esther Anderson, Rebecca Caldwell; action comedy; WA

 Catalpa Rescue, The (Lisa Harney, 2007) dramatisation of the events in Fremantle WA in 1876